hapax/hapax.github.io/assets/emcc.md

 #### A Pythagorean prelude

-To make this clear, we start by presenting Pythagoras' theorem in a slightly odd way.
+We start by presenting Pythagoras' theorem in a slightly odd way.
 Suppose we have rulers, $x$ and $y$, oriented at right angles [<sup><a id="fnr.1" name="fnr.1" class="footref" href="#fn.1">1</a></sup>],